-4. Current schemes for international approaches to plutonium and radioactive waste management safety (the 1996 Convention on Nuclear Safety).
-A new convention to strengthen international cooperation in spent fuel and radioactive waste management was agreed at the IAEA General Conference in September 1997.
+4. Current schemes for international approaches to plutonium and radioactive waste management

+There has been a revival in interest in the international control of nuclear activities in recent years.
+In the field of nuclear safety there have, since the Chernobyl accident in 1986, been a number of initiatives to harmonise nuclear safety approaches and to improve international co-operation on safety (the 1996 Convention on Nuclear Safety).
+A new convention to strengthen international co-operation in spent fuel and radioactive waste management was agreed at the IAEA General Conference in September 1997.
 This follows the development of international standards and peer review as a means of aiding the process of public acceptance for waste policies.
 Preliminary discussion are also being held to develop the notion of multinational approaches to the management and disposal of certain classes of radioactive waste.
 Finally, informal discussions on the international management of plutonium began again in Vienna in 1992, as concerns grew about the control of civil and military stockpiles.
 This process, while much delayed, is expected to reach a conclusion soon.